michaelarg/clAIre/README.md

 ![170301163620-roborace-barcelonas-media-daniel-simon-02-large-super-169](https://user-images.githubusercontent.com/15652565/27119802-9e932a5e-5124-11e7-87b4-cb7915b15468.jpg)

 Like this car pictured but much smaller and much prettier.
+Probably less intelligent too.

 I will refer to the car as Claire now.